spotlightpa/poor-richard/content/impact/_index.md

 In short, we measure our success by the results we're getting for you.
 """

-quote = "“If you live in Pennsylvania, you gotta have Spotlight PA.”" quoteSource = "— John C., Spotlight PA member"
+quote = "If you live in Pennsylvania, you gotta have Spotlight PA." quoteSource = "— John C., Spotlight PA member"

 howHead = "How We Track Impact"